-Monthly Plan: Standard billing system, you pay your car insurance premium once a month.
+- Monthly Plan: Standard billing system, you pay your car insurance premium once a month.

 Again, the availability of the 2- and 4-pay plans depend on a number of factors.
 Your current provider might have a non-standard, non-monthly schedule that could work for you.
 Speak to your insurance agent about alternative billing cycle availability.

 If your vehicle is worth less than $4,000, consider dropping collision and comprehensive coverages.
 These coverages are not required by any state’s insurance laws and tend to be expensive.
-If you’re unsure of the value of your vehicle, use Kelley Blue Book to determine the value.
+If you’re unsure about the value of your vehicle, use Kelley Blue Book to determine the value.

 Unless you have accident forgiveness built into your insurance policy, all insurance companies will charge you an accident surcharge for up to three to five years after you file a claim.
 This could increase your premium by an average of $617 per year.
 See below how much this could cost over three years.